-The amount of stock-based compensation expense recognized during a period is based on the value of the portion of the awards that are ultimately expected to vest.
-Our estimate of pre-vesting forfeitures, or forfeiture rate, is based on our analysis of historical behavior by stock option holders.
-The estimated forfeiture rate is applied to the total estimated fair value of the awards, as derived from the Black-Scholes-Merton model, to compute the stock-based compensation expense, net of pre-vesting forfeitures, to be recognized in our statements of operations.
-We estimate forfeitures for employee grants at the time of grant and revise the estimates, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+Effective on January 1, 2017 with the adoption of ASU 2016-09, we have elected to account for forfeitures as they occur.
+We applied this change using a modified retrospective method through a cumulative-effect adjustment of \$19,727 to accumulated deficit as of January 1, 2017.
+Previously, the amount of stock-based compensation expense recognized during a period was based on the value of the portion of the awards that were ultimately expected to vest.
+The estimated pre-vesting forfeitures, or forfeiture rates, were based on our analysis of historical behavior by stock option holders.
+The estimated forfeiture rate was applied to the total estimated fair value of the awards, as derived from the Black-Scholes-Merton model, to compute the stock-based compensation expense, net of pre-vesting forfeitures, to be recognized in our statements of operations.
+We estimated forfeitures for employee grants at the time of grant and revised the estimates, if necessary, in subsequent periods if actual forfeitures differed from those estimates.